BSC-ES/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 ------------------------------------------------------------

 The ``autosubmit report`` command extracts the parameters and resolved values of an experiment.
-It has two modes, and they can be used together:
+It has two modes, each generating their own file, and they can be used together:

 * ``-all`` dumps every parameter Autosubmit knows about into a flat ``<expid>_parameter_list_<timestamp>.txt`` file.
 Useful for discovery and